-E is the Controlled Equipment / Instrument Identifier, based upon other parts of
+E is the Controlled Equipment / Instrument Identifier, based upon other parts of this document.
+The Controlled Equipment / Instrument Identifier should be the ultimate controlled equipment.

 Cmd Is the Output Designation, utilized to identify all outputs signals.

 F is the Functional Variable, which represents the type of analog signal.
 The output signal, not necessarily the loop identification.